Lindy Grant: Media work and scholarship

 During her career, Grant has appeared in a number of televised documentaries including two episodes of A Time Team Special on ‘Dover Castle’ (2009) and ‘The Secrets of Westminster Abbey’ in 2010.
 She was a guest of Melvyn Bragg in the In Our Time episode on BBC Radio 4 in 2016 when they discussed Eleanor of Aquitaine and her article on the medieval queen later appeared in the BBC History Magazine.
 She has published extensively and her work is often cited.
 Her biography of Abbot Suger, Abbot Suger of Saint-Denis: Church and State in Early Medieval France, ‘challenges scholarly conventions about the famous abbot.
 Grant suggests that Suger was not an original thinker, but rather a successful administrator and consummate politician whose theological views expressed a keen desire for orthodoxy’.
 A review of her most recent book Blanche of Castile, Queen of France heralded it as ‘an invaluable resource for studying Capetian France’.

 Public work and honours

-Professor Grant has a long association with the British Archaeological Association, serving on its Council, as Honorary Secretary from 1990 to 1994 and was elected President in 2010.
-She is now Lifetime Vice-President.
+Professor Grant has a long association with the British Archaeological Association, serving on its council, as Honorary Secretary from 1990 to 1994 and was elected president in 2010.
+She is now Lifetime Vice-president.

 Grant was elected a fellow of the Society of Antiquaries of London on 1 January 1989.
 She is also a fellow of the Royal Historical Society.

-As well as acting as an advisor to English Heritage on their conservation work of Dover Castle, Grant was on the Comité Scientifique for the Centre de compréhension de l’Europe du Moyen Age (Tapisserie de Bayeux) from 2012-2018 which, inter alia, discussed the possible loan of the Bayeux Tapestry to the United Kingdom..Grant is also involved with the Battle Conference for Anglo-Norman studies and is a Trustee of the British Academy Angevin Acta project.
+As well as acting as an advisor to English Heritage on their conservation work of Dover Castle, Grant was on the Comité Scientifique for the Centre de compréhension de l’Europe du Moyen Age (Tapisserie de Bayeux) from 2012 to 2018 which, inter alia, discussed the possible loan of the Bayeux Tapestry to the United Kingdom.
+Grant is also involved with the Battle Conference for Anglo-Norman studies and is a Trustee of the British Academy Angevin Acta project.